NalmTheNam/NyokoSatouhItems/README.md

 > If you want to make a modification of NamItems, you can fork this repl.

-Glitch version can be found [here](https://weak-substantial-crystal.glitch.me/)
+Heroku version can be found [here](https://namitems.herokuapp.com/)